UABPeriopAI/label_maker/README.md

 ## Configuration
-Label Maker uses a configuration file (e.g., config.yaml) to control various label settings.
-In this file you can specify:
+Label Maker uses a configuration file (label_maker/LabeLMaker_config /config.py) to control various label settings.

+In this file, you *must* specify an OpenAI-compatible key and endpoint, replacing the current placeholder empty strings.
+All other configuration elements are options.

+Foe example, in this file you can specify:

  - **Label types or classes**
  - **Formatting options**